miku1958/HappyCodable/README.md

 ## What's wrong with Codable ?

 1. Unsupported changes to single coding key, once you change one coding key, you need to set up all the coding keys.
-2. Unsupport ignore specific coding key.
+2. Unsupported ignore specific coding key.
-3. Unsupport automatic synthesis for non-RawRepresentable enums, even if each element is codable.
+3. Unsupported automatic synthesis for non-RawRepresentable enums, even if each element is codable.
+4. Unsupported multiple key mapping
-4. Difficulty debugging.
+5. Difficulty debugging.
-5. Does not automatically use the default values in the definition.
+6. Does not automatically use the default values in the definition.

 ## Usage